Electricity sector in Germany: Powerline crossings of Elbe river near Stade

-Elbe Crossing 1

 Elbe Crossing 1 is a group of masts providing an overhead crossing of a 220 kV three-phase alternating current electric powerline across the River Elbe.
 Constructed between 1959 and 1962 as part of the line from Stade to Hamburg north, it consists of four masts.
 Each of the two portal masts is a guyed mast 50 m in height with a crossbeam at a height of 33 m.
 One of these masts stands on the Schleswig-Holstein bank of the Elbe and the other on the Lower Saxony bank.
 Two identical carrying masts 189 m in height, each weighing 330 t, ensure the necessary passage height of 75 m over the Elbe.
 One stands on the island of Lühesand, the other in the Buhnenfeld on the Schleswig-Holstein side.

 Because of the swampy terrain, each mast's foundation is built on pilings driven into the ground.
 The Lühesand portal mast rests on 41 pilings and the one on the Buhnenfeld on 57.
 In contrast to the usual construction of such lattice-steel transmission towers, the direction of the line passes diagonally over the square ground cross section of the pylon, resulting in savings in material.
 The two crossbeams for the admission of the six conductor cables are at a height of 166 m and 179 m.
 The mast on the Buhnenfeld bears at a height of 30 m a radar facility belonging to the Water and Navigation Office of the Port of Hamburg.
 Each portal mast has stairs and gangways for maintenance of flight safety beacons, and has a hoist for heavy loads.

-Elbe Crossing 2

 Elbe Crossing 2 is a group of transmission towers providing overhead lines for four 380 kV three-phase alternating current (AC) circuits across the German river Elbe.
 It was constructed between 1976 and 1978 to supplement Elbe Crossing 1, and consists of four towers: